This vision care specialist describes what she does and why it’s important to take your toddler for an eye check!

-Let’s talk more about your role as a parent ― from the perspective of a mum, do you worry about their eyesight?
+Q: Let’s talk more about your role as a parent ― from the perspective of a mum, do you worry about their eyesight?

-I have a 2-year-old son, Leroy, and a 4-year-old daughter, Janelle.
+A: I have a 2-year-old son, Leroy, and a 4-year-old daughter, Janelle.
 My husband and I are nature lovers.
 We love bringing our kids outdoors to play.
 Spending time outdoors as a child can delay or even prevent myopia as natural light may be essential for normal eye development in kids.
 Children should spend 2 to 3 hours outdoors daily (or at least 14 hours a week).
 However, with our hectic lifestyles in Singapore, it is difficult to fulfil the daily quota!
 So, my husband and I always bring our kids to the playground, park or beach during weekends.

-Do you need to take any precautions when you’re out in the sun?
+Q: Do you need to take any precautions when you’re out in the sun?

-Yes, spending too much time outdoors without proper ultraviolet (UV) protection can damage the skin and eyes!
+A: Yes, spending too much time outdoors without proper ultraviolet (UV) protection can damage the skin and eyes!
 Children are more vulnerable to UV damage because their pupils are larger and their lenses in the eyes are clearer.
 Hence, UV protection is extremely important.
 Let your children wear sunglasses with UV protection and/or a hat.
 Also remember to apply sunscreen to protect the delicate skin!
 If your child is wearing contact lenses, contact lenses with UV blockers can provide additional UV protection as a complement to sunglasses.

-What other advice do you have for parents who want to protect their kids’ eyesight?
+Q: What other advice do you have for parents who want to protect their kids’ eyesight?

-For school-aged kids, it is important to remind them to take frequent visual breaks.
+A: For school-aged kids, it is important to remind them to take frequent visual breaks.
 Reading, drawing or playing tablet games doesn’t constitute a break.
 Parents can use the 20-20-20 rule: Every 20 minutes, take a 20-second break and look at something at least 20 feet [6m] away.
 Parents themselves should also practise this rule to prevent eye strain and eye fatigue!